The Sound of a Generation

 Grow as a prophetic musician, singing theologian, and passionate “musicianary" by growing in intimacy with God, interacting with the sound of heaven, worshipping with others, and proclaiming God’s heart through song.

 Tuition & Financial Aid

 At the Worship School, you can expect to pay around $3,990 per semester depending on your specific course selection or $2,990 if you are an online student.
 In addition to the Encountering God Series courses, Prayer & Ministry Practicum, and IHOPU chapel, you will typically be taking two lecture courses and two skill-based courses per semester.
 For more information related to financial aid, tuition, and other expenses, click the link below.Learn More

 A Day in the Life of Student

 We take your calling seriously and it will be reflected on your schedule.
 Though rigorous, our program still allows for motivated students to hold a flexible part-time job.
-FSW students have classes 5 days a week, with skill-based courses on MWF, and lecture courses on Tue/Thu.
-Students can expect to spend around 33 hours a week in our learning environments not including practice, homework, and social engagements.Academic Calendar
+FSW students have classes five days a week, with skill-based courses on MWF, and lecture courses on Tue/Thu.
+Students can expect to spend around thirty-three hours a week in our learning environments not including practice, homework, and social engagements.Academic Calendar

 - One year certificate